-This diagram of the engineering cycle is a simple version of what happens in an engineering task.
-The actual process is much more iterative, meaning the engineer will move from later steps in the cycle (like testing a prototype) and back to earlier steps with new information.
+This diagram of the engineering cycle is a simplified version of what actually happens in an engineering task.
+The actual process is much more iterative, often going from later steps in the cycle and circling back to earlier steps as new information is gathered.